TRON-Bioinformatics/covigator-ngs-pipeline/README.md

   Subsequent processing of resulting VCF files is independent for each caller, except for iVar which does not produce a VCF file but a custom TSV file.
 - **Variant normalization**. `bcftools norm` and `vt` tools are employed to left align indels, trim variant calls and remove variant duplicates.
-- **Variant annotation**. `SnpEff` is employed to annotate the variant consequences of variants, `bcftools annotate` is employed to annotate ConsHMM conservation of within SARS-CoV-2, compared to other Sarbecovirus and compared to other vertebrate corona virus (Kwon, 2021).
+- **Variant annotation**. `SnpEff` is employed to annotate the variant consequences of variants, `bcftools annotate` is employed to add additional annotations.

 Both single end and paired end FASTQ files are supported.